gilbertchen/duplicacy/DESIGN.md

 The second condition guarantees that any backup procedure unknown to the fossil deletion step can start only after the fossil collection step finishes.
 Therefore, if it references a chunk that was identified as fossil in the fossil collection step, it should observe the fossil, not the chunk, so it will upload a new chunk, according to the second fossil access rule.

 Therefore, if a backup procedure references a chunk before the chunk is marked a fossil, the fossil deletion step will not delete the chunk until it sees the backup procedure finishes (as indicated by the appearance of a new snapshot file uploaded to the storage).
-This ensure that senarios depicted in Figure 2 will never happen.
+This ensures that scenarios depicted in Figure 2 will never happen.

 <p align="center">
   <img src="https://github.com/gilbertchen/duplicacy-beta/blob/master/images/fossil_collection_2.png?raw=true"